huggingface/huggingface_hub/docs/adding-a-library.md

 For users to understand how the model should be used in your downstream library, we recommend adding a code snippet explaining how that should be done.
 In order to do this, please take a look and update the following file with mentions of your library: [interfaces/Libraries.ts](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Libraries.ts).
 This file is in Typescript as this is the ground truth that we're using on the Hugging Face website.
+A good understanding of Typescript isn't necessary to edit the file.

 Additionally, this will add a tag with which users may filter models.
 All models from your library will be easily identifiable!